 Two of these directors are independent.
 All three are non-executive directors.
-The Chairman is independent and is not the Chair of the Board.
+The Chairman is independent and is not the Chair of the board of directors.
 Details of each director’s qualiﬁcations and attendance are set out in the Directors’ Report.

-The Committee’s primary roles,as set out in its Charter, is to assist the Board in fulfilling its statutory and fiduciary responsibilities relating to:
+The Committee’s primary roles,as set out in its Charter, is to assist the board of directors in fulfilling its statutory and fiduciary responsibilities relating to: